nichsieh/Light-and-Sound-Memory-Game/README.md

-# Light-and-Sound-Memory-Game
-Game implementation of the Light and Sound Memory Game.
-4 buttons that light up and make a sound 1 at a time.
-User must repeat the pattern to win.

 # Pre-work - *Memory Game*

 **Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.